-There can be so much pressure to make Fall memories, especially expensive or elaborate ones like pumpkin patches and hayrides.
-I love a good pumpkin patch but those places can be pricey.
+There can be so much pressure to make fall memories, especially expensive or elaborate ones like pumpkin patches and hayrides.
+Social media is full of picture perfect moments, but frankly, those moments add up.

 And kids don’t always cooperate even when you spend money and put in a lot of effort.

 My solution: Years ago, I made a fall bucket list for my family of cheap, easy, and spur-of-the-moment ideas that fit into our lifestyle a little better.